srameko/forensics-101/slides/01-introduction.md

 A --> B --> C --> D
 ```

-Digital forensics turns raw data into an explanation of events.
+Digital forensics turns raw technical data into a narrative explaining what happened.

----

-## Next Step

-Next we will examine:

-**How forensic disk images are created.**

-Disk acquisition is the first step in any forensic investigation.